extradosages/phantom-zone/README.md

 This repository comes with a containerized development environment for vscode.
 If you are using vscode, consider developing in this container to standardize the development experience.
 See [this page](https://code.visualstudio.com/docs/remote/remote-overview) for an overview of remote development.
 To use the environment, install the `Remote - Containers` vscode extension, open the command palette (usually `Ctrl-Shift-P`), and execute `Remote-Containers: Reopen in Container`.

-### Local set-up

-If this repo has been freshly cloned, it has to be set-up.
-Right now, set-up consists of installing git hooks and dependencies for commit linting.
-To accomplish this, run `./dev set-up` in the repository root.
-If you don't do this I will know and I will block your PRs on code review.

 ### Commit-linting

 Commits are linted by [commitlint](https://github.com/conventional-changelog/commitlint).
 There are facilities in place that will block commits locally if they do not pass linting.
 I value the experience of finding structure and detail in a commit history upon review.
 I also value the having the ability to automatically generate changelogs on release when our commits are structured.

 ### Publishing releases

 I intend the release process for this library to be managed by the [standard-version](https://github.com/conventional-changelog/standard-version) tool.
 To invoke the release, run `./dev release` in the root of the repository.%